flyway/flywaydb.org/documentation/configuration/configfile.md

 # statement it doesn't yet support. (default: false)
 # Flyway Teams only
 # flyway.oracle.sqlplusWarn=

+# When connecting to a Kerberos service to authenticate, the path to the Kerberos config file.
+# Flyway Teams only
+# flyway.kerberosConfigFile

+# When SQL Server needs to connect to a Kerberos service to authenticate, the path to the Kerberos login file.
+# Flyway Teams only
+# flyway.sqlServer.kerberosLoginFile

 # Your Flyway license key (FL01...).
 Not yet a Flyway Teams Edition customer?
 # Request your Flyway trial license key st https://flywaydb.org/download/